vza0462-ctrl/zeno-goo/README.md

 # zeno-goo
-app for dilivery and driver
+app for delivery and driver